 writer@drstephaniehan.com

 I was born in St. Louis, MO.
-My mother, Marie Ann (Han) Yoo, is a third-generation Korean American from Hawai’i, and my father, Tai-June Yoo is from Seoul, Korea.
+My mother, Marie Ann (Han) Yoo, is a third-generation Korean American from Hawai’i, and my father, Dr. Tai-June Yoo is from Seoul, Korea.
 My maternal clan has been on Oahu since 1904; I’m a descendant from the very first wave of Koreans to leave their home country.

 Yes, Han—my pen name, is my mother’s birth name!
 I love my mom:).
 I was a big baby.
 Mom said I was simply huge; I’m 5’1”.
 It’s amusing to know that at one point in my life I was considered terrifyingly big.